CFIA-NCFAD/wgscovplot/wgscovplot/readme/README.md

 - The tool is still in the development phases with current version is ```1.0.0.dev0```

+### Limitation

+- In the development phase, the tool is designed for SARS-COV2 virus.
+The supports for other virus such as Avian Influenza, African Swine Fever Virus (ASFV), Foot and Mouth Disease (FMD) will be added soon.

 ### Programming Languages

 - Python (>=3.6)